DUI? Free First Phone or Office Legal Consulation

 DEPARTMENT OF LICENSING - Driver License Suspension Telephone Hearings Information (For DUI Cases Only)

 Your Department of Licensing DUI driver license suspension case will not be heard in court.
 Instead it will be heard entirely in a telephone conference call by a Department of Licensing (DOL) Hearing officer assigned to your DUI license suspension case.
-This DOL telephone hearing will be scheduled within 60 days of your DUI arrest date.
+You will have 7 days from the day of your arrest to request and pay the $375.00 DOL fee for this DOL telephone hearing.
+This DOL telephone hearing will be scheduled within 30 days of your DUI arrest date.
 The assigned DOL Hearing officer will call you and your lawyer on your lawyer's office speaker telephone.... or on your own home or cell phone if you don't have a lawyer.

 These DOL driver license suspension telephone hearings usually take about 25 to 50 minutes.
 You have the right to testify, to present witness testimony, and to present any other evidence you want to have considered in your defense.
 If you win, your license will not be suspended or revoked.
 If you lose, your license will be suspended or revoked for anywhere from 90 days to 1 year (for a 1st DUI arrest) to 2 years (for a 2nd or 3rd DUI arrest within last 7 years).